inveniosoftware/docs-invenio-rdm/docs/use/requests.md

 * [User moderation](./administration.md#user-management) — moderation requests for review by administrators
 * Record deletion — requests from users to administrators to delete their own records
-* File modification — requests from users to administrators to delete their own records
+* File modification — requests from users to administrators to modify their own records

 ## Actions